aanduque/pokefever/.github/README.md

 ### Optional

 - [X] Create a pokémon filter (TypeScript): Initially, this page will show a grid with the photos of the pokémon stored in the database.
 The user must be able to filter by type (the first 5 types returned by PokéAPI).
 When a filter is selected it should hide the photos of the pokemon whose first or second type does not match the selected filter.
 Limit to 6 pokemon per page.
+[Notes](#item-5)
-- [X] Create a custom url (for example http:/localhost/random) that shows a random pokémon stored in the database.
+- [X] Create a custom url (for example <http::/localhost/random>) that shows a random pokémon stored in the database.
 Said URL must redirect to the permanent link of the returned pokémon.
+[Notes](#items-6-and-7)
 - [X] Create a custom url (for example <http://localhost/generate>) that when summoned will spawn a random pokemon by calling the PokéAPI.
 It can only be invoked by users who have post creation permissions or higher.
 This generated pokemon must be stored in WordPress as if it were a manually created post with the same data specified in point 2.
+[Notes](#items-6-and-7)
-- [X] Using the Wordpress REST API, generate an endpoint to list stored pokémon showing as ID the pokédex number in the most recent version of the game.
+- [ ] Using the Wordpress REST API, generate an endpoint to list stored pokémon showing as ID the pokédex number in the most recent version of the game.
 Generate another endpoint to consult the data of the pokemon requested in point 2 in JSON format.
+[Notes](#item-8)
 - [X] Would it be possible to implement DAPI (or other similar APIs) in the developed solution?
-If so, what changes and abstractions would you propose in the different layers of the application to facilitate said integration? (the implementation is optional)
+If so, what changes and abstractions would you propose in the different layers of the application to facilitate said integration? (the implementation is optional) [Notes](#item-9)
 - [X] The instance becomes more and more popular and starts receiving a lot of traffic generating heavy db usage.
 What would you do in this situation?
+[Notes](#item-10)

 ## Notes